 Ones similar to the one decided in favor of George Zimmerman today.
 A finding of “justifiable homicide” is much more common in the case of a white-on-black killing than any other kind including a white and a black person.
 At PBS’s request, Roman compared the likelihood of a favorable finding for the defendant in SYG and non SYG cases, consider the races of the people involved.
 The data is clear, compared to white-on-white crimes, stand your ground increases the likelihood of a not-guilty finding, but only when a person is accused of killing a black person.

 Notice, however, that white people who kill black people are far more likely to be found not-guilty even in states without SYG and black people who kill whites are less likely to be found not-guilty regardless of state law.

 It’s simple: We are already biased in favor of the white defendant and against the black victim.
 Stand your ground laws give jurors more leeway to give defendants the benefit of the doubt.
 This increase even further the chances that a white-on-black homicide will be considered justifiable because jurors will likely give that benefit of the doubt to certain kinds of defendants and not others.
 Stand your ground may or may not be a good law in theory but, in practice, it increases racial bias in legal outcomes.

 It is contested whether stand your ground played a role in this case, Media Matters offers strong evidence to suggest that it did.
-Cross-posted at Ms., PolicyMic, Pacific Standard, and Global Policy TV.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+Cross-posted at Ms., PolicyMic, Pacific Standard, and Global Policy TV.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.